extremenetworks/ExtremeCloudIQ-APIs/readme.md

 Username<br>
 Password

-Once you register the required variables for your store, you will be able to use the whole Collection.
+Once you enter your XIQ username and password into the required variables fields, you will be able to use the whole Collection.